Vince Cellini

-Vincent Robert Cellini (/tʃəˈliːni/; born June 10, 1959 in Cleveland, Ohio) is an American sports broadcaster for radio and television, currently working at NBA TV and Turner Sports.
+Vincent Robert Cellini (/tʃəˈliːni/; born June 10, 1959) is an American sports broadcaster for radio and television, currently working at NBA TV and TNT Sports.

 Early life and career

 Cellini was a lifeguard at Grovewood, a city pool on the east side of Cleveland.

 In 1981, Cellini graduated from the College of Wooster in Wooster, Ohio, with a bachelor's degree in communications.
 Cellini played tight end on the college's football team.
 He set three team records: most touchdowns in a season and in a career, and yards per catch in a season.

 In 1982, Cellini began working as a sports anchor and reporter at Cleveland's WJW-TV.
 He also hosted a sports talk radio show on WWWE Radio in Cleveland.

 CNN/Turner Sports

 In 1989, Cellini left WJW-TV to join CNN Sports.
 In 1996, Cellini earned a CableACE Award for his work on CNN Sports Tonight, which he co-hosted with Van Earl Wright.
-He also hosted a late night program "Calling All Sports" from 1994 to 1995.
+He also hosted a late-night program "Calling All Sports" from 1994 to 1995.
 He left the program and later joined the TNT Sunday Night NFL broadcasting team.

-Cellini joined the network in January 2003 after a long stint at the now-defunct CNNSI network.
+Cellini joined the network in January 2003 after a long stint at the now defunct CNNSI network.
 During his tenure within Ted Turner's company, Cellini also worked on CNN itself at times, and was working alongside anchor Carol Lin at the CNN Center in Atlanta, Georgia, at the time of the September 11, 2001 attacks.